I’ve been waiting for this for a while!

 I am certain it is going to be wildly popular – if you want it before it sells out of the first print run, I’d get it pre-ordered now!

 Where to Find It

-If you are in the US, you can pre-order from Amazon.
-You’ll find the book listed here, under Browse My Amazon Recommendations on my Amazon page.
+In the US, you’ll find the book listed here, under Browse My Amazon Recommendations on my Amazon page.
 They have a Kindle edition available, too, but if you’re after the hard back (I would be!
 It’s lovely!), double check the listing before placing the order.

 This article includes affiliate links to book sources, which means that Needle ‘n Thread receives a small commission for orders placed through those links, without any extra expense to you!
 Thanks!